Teradata/stacki-wiki/wiki/Development.md

 $ git commit -m "starting release 5.1rc1"
 ```

-Once the release is started only bugfixes are allowed to be checked
+Once the release is started only bug fixes are allowed to be checked
 into the release branch.
 Development on feature branches and merge
 parties continue, and have no impact on the release branch.
-Bugfixes
+Bug fixes
 may be direct commits to the release branch or cherry-picked commits
 from other branches.